Beekeeping in the Tallinn city on the roof of the building. Credit: Tallinn University

 Currently, Dalial Freitak’s research focuses on trans-generational immune mechanisms in honeybees and self-medication behaviour in ants.
 She works at Karl Franzen University of Graz with different honey bee pathogens, such as American and European Foulbrood, as well as chalkbrood.
 Her main ambition is to understand how insects adapt to the stressors in the environment and how to develop applications to safeguard insect health.

-The title of her talk will be: “Honeybee vaccination – a new frontier in animal health sector”.
+The title of her talk will be “Honeybee Vaccination – a New Frontier in Animal Health Sector”.

 Olli Loukola